OP-ED: Launceston Ring Road Must be Seriously Considered

 If we are to attract a younger demographic, we must leverage the world-class infrastructure that already exists here; not take it for granted and not allow it to worsen.

-It makes very little sense for such significant expenditure to be channelled into Launceston's livability and amenity without also ensuring that issues like traffic flow and road maintenance detract from it.
+It makes very little sense for such significant expenditure to be channelled into Launceston's liveability and amenity without also ensuring that issues like traffic flow and road maintenance detract from it.